N Nathan Avery Dev

 4. The "second-shot" tactic for old customers

 Most home-service contractors have a backlog of happy customers from the last 12-24 months who never left a review.
-A one-time, well-framed text to those customers can add 15-40 reviews to your profile in a single week — and Google treats them as fresh because the review date is what counts, not the job date.
+A one-time, well-framed text to those customers can bring in a wave of new reviews quickly — and Google treats them as fresh because the review date is what counts, not the job date.

 The framing that works (Power Selling Pros coaching corpus):